 Construction litigation is high-stakes, and the opposing counsel will most likely hire a construction and engineering expert witness to argue the claim.
 Few building failures will point to a single root cause and multiple causes can be fiercely debated on which is the leading contributor.

 A forensic engineer must be able to communicate in a way that leaves little room for confusion in order to handle the counter arguments from the opposing counsel’s experts.
-Experience and expertise are part of what makes a great engineering expert witness.
-A profession who frames complex construction concepts in a manner layman can easily understand is crucial when discussing with an opposing counsel.
+Experience and expertise in our local Miami area are part of what makes M2E a great engineering expert witness.
+A profession that frames complex construction concepts in a manner layman can easily understand is crucial when discussing with an opposing counsel.

-Whether you need an individual specialized expert or an organized crew of construction professionals, M2E’s expert witness services can connect you with the best suited people for your case.
-Our vast knowledge in construction forensics is guaranteed to provide the testimony needed resolve your case to your satisfaction.
+Whether you need an individual specialized expert or an organized crew of construction professionals, M2E’s expert witness services can connect you with the best-suited people for your case.
+Our vast knowledge in construction forensics is guaranteed to provide the testimony needed to resolve your case to your satisfaction.